UiL-OTS-labs/psy-lib/doc/stepping-through-experiment.md

 1. When the performance of the practice wasn't optimal, go back to instruction.
    Otherwise, move on to the test instruction.
 1. Run a loop with test trials.
-     And here a stimulus is presented in a loop
+   And here a stimulus is presented in each iteration of a loop.
 1. Thank the participant for taking part in the experiment stop the program

 This document tries to make sense of how to do this with using psylib.